montlebalm/montlebalm.github.io/_posts/2010-10-14-geek-moment.md

 # Step 1: Cultivate the mind

 First, we're going to create a controller program on our calculator.
 If you've forgotten how to create a new application I'll jog your memory.
-Simply hit the <span class="code">PRGM</span> key, hit the right arrow twice, and press <span class="code">ENTER</span>.
+Simply hit the `PRGM` key, hit the right arrow twice, and press `ENTER`.
 Call it whatever you like so long as you can tell it apart from that quadratic equation program you made to cheat on your algebra test.

 The actual code provided in the tutorial was a little too basic for my needs.
 Instead, I used one suggested by "silentfallen" in the posts comments.
 If you don't know how to get some of these functions, <a href="http://www.ticalc.org/programming/columns/83plus-bas/cherny/">consult a specialist</a>.
 Here's the code.